Trip to Saaremaa Island

 Day 3, Sunday

 On the last day, after the breakfast, we go for a nature hike in Saaremaa.
-After a few kilometer hike, we’ll enjoy some tea and snack and we head back towards Muhu island trough Orissaare town.
-We’ll have a short stop in the center of Liiva village to visit the local market and buy some legendary Muhu bread.
-We eat lunch in the local restaurant and in the afternoon, we take the ferry back on the mainland from where we start to drive back towards Tallinn.
+After a few kilometer hike, we’ll head to Pöide church and ruins of Maasi castle, discover the area and enjoy some lunch before we head back towards Muhu island trough Orissaare town.
+We’ll have a short stop in the center of Liiva village to buy some legendary Muhu bread.
+In the afternoon we take the ferry back on the mainland from where we start to drive back towards Tallinn.
 Arrival back home is in the evening.

 Included in the price